ironfroggy/feet/README.md

 It makes it easy to create Python scripts, programs, applications, or games and package them up to send to friends, users, players, or whomever you want to share your work with.
-FEET is really just a wrapper around the excellent PyInstaller project and it is *mostly* for Windows users, because they have the hardest time sharing Python code.
+FEET is currently being built for Windows, but Linux and Mac versions will hopefully arrive in the future!

 FEET is just an executable, called `feet.exe`, that sits in a folder beside your script that you name `main.py`.
 You can zip up this folder and send it